Safeguarding Data: 10 Critical Steps for Mail Service Providers (MSPs) and Marketing Agencies

 Clearly defining roles and duties related to information security is imperative within the organization.
 This clarity prevents confusion and encourages responsibility.
 When employees understand their roles, they’re more likely to follow best practices and take proactive steps to protect sensitive data.

-2. Regular Security Audits and Assessments
+2. Why Perform Regular Security Audits and Assessments?

 Regular security audits and assessments are vital for maintaining system integrity.
 They methodically identify vulnerabilities, serving as crucial tools to locate weak points in your digital setup.
 Once weaknesses are spotted, swift action is crucial to prevent breaches and unauthorized access, reinforcing your defense against cyber threats.